 Today, people around America will pause to reflect on the legacy of the charismatic Baptist minister and social activist who was instrumental in the civil rights movement in the U.S. from the mid-1950s until his assassination in 1968.
 Martin Luther King, Jr. is easily one of the most quotable speakers of the 20th century and his iconic I Have a Dream speech, which called for equality and freedom, remains as impactful and relevant now as it was on August 28, 1963.

-While the pandemic has disrupted most public celebrations and plans for the federal holiday, we’re still able to appreciate the works around L.A. that have immortalized Dr. King and inspire us to dream.
+We collected all the works around L.A. that have immortalized Dr. King and continue to inspire us to dream.

 1. Cafe de Leche

 This stunning MLK mural by well-known artist Tristan Eaton was defaced earlier this year.
 He first painted the piece on the side of Café de Leche on York Boulevard during the Black Lives Matter protests and was subsequently covered with racial slurs.
 But Eaton’s reaction was to paint over it with a Malcolm X mural and to relentlessly ensure these powerful messages of justice and equality remain intact.

 2. L.A.
 Coliseum

 3. Martin Luther King Elementary